A much-anticipated new season brings with it the chance to prepare and improve your club on and off the field.

 If your club isn’t already using online payments, it’s missing out on fast, regular revenue straight to your club bank account, open 24/7 and available anywhere in the world.

-It’s quick to get going and you can sell everything from membership to teamwear and event tickets to tours.
+It’s quick to get going and you can sell everything from membership to teamwear or event tickets.
 Thousands of clubs already benefit (examples of their stories) and it crucially cuts admin down and needless trips to the bank.

 Update registration forms